3D Brain and Heart Volume Generative Models: A Survey: 3D Brain and Heart Applications of Generative Models

 The purpose of image registration is to find the spatial correspondence (e.g., affine matrix, deformation field) between an image pair.
 As a result of this correspondence, geometric models like Spatial Transformer Network (STN)~\cite{ref:STN} can be used to warp the image.
 Since manually annotating the corresponding points of image pairs is prohibitively laborious, various unsupervised registration approaches based on generative models (e.g., U-Net~\cite{ref:UNET} or GAN~\cite{ref:gans}) have been proposed.
 Table~\ref{tab:registration} lists some of the most relevant 3D registration methods.

 VTN~\cite{ref:VTN} proposed an unsupervised Volume Tweening Network (VTN) for 3D volume registration.
 VTN was constructed by an end-to-end cascade of registration subnetworks to generate deformation fields between images.
 The registration subnetwork was implemented with either an affine registration subnetwork or a dense deformable registration subnetwork.
 An invertibility loss was further incorporated to ensure backward consistency.
-In an end-to-end framework, Zhu~\emph{et~al}.~\cite{ref:Zhu_registration} performed joint affine alignment and deformable registration.
+In an end-to-end framework, Zhu~\emph{et~al}.~\cite{ref:Zhu_registration} performed a joint affine alignment and deformable registration.
 The framework contained an affine alignment subnetwork to learn the affine matrix and a deformable registration subnetwork to generate the deformation fields.
 An STN~\cite{ref:STN} was used to warp the volume.
 The VoxelMorph algorithm~\cite{ref:VoxelMorph,ref:VoxelMorph_conf} formulated registration as a mapping between image pairs and deformation fields.
-A U-Net processes the input pair to get a registration field, which was then used by STN to warp the image.
+A U-Net processes the input pair to get a registration field, which is then used by STN to warp the image.
 Both the original image volumes and the segmentation masks could be adopted to train the model.
 Deform-GAN~\cite{ref:Deform-GAN} incorporated mono-modal registration and multi-modal registration in an adversarial framework, which consists of a U-Net-like Transformation Network and Generator, as well as a Discriminator.
 The registration model was trained using both a GAN loss and a new local gradient loss.
 Ramon~\emph{et al}.~\cite{ref:Ramon_registration} combined a GAN with the traditional LDDMM~\cite{ref:LDDMM} approach and proposed two model variants for the stationary and non-stationary parameterizations.
-TGAN~\cite{ref:TGAN} proposed a two-stage GAN framework for the multi-modal brain registration.
+TGAN~\cite{ref:TGAN} proposed a two-stage GAN framework for multi-modal brain registration.
 The GAN of the first stage extracted the structural representation of the registered image, while the GAN of the second stage estimated the image intensities after registration.
+For spatial-temporal registration of cardiac cine-MRI sequences, Krebs~\emph{et al}.~\cite{ref:R3_p3} proposed a conditional VAE model based on multivariate Gaussian prior and captured the intrinsic motion into a low-dimensional space (i.e., motion matrix).
+Motion matrix can be used for temporal interpolation, motion transport, motion simulation, and diffeomorphic tracking.